06 Nov LIFE Runners By-laws

 Section 2.
 Number, Tenure

-The board of directors shall consist of no less than 5 and no more than 12 directors.
-Board members will serve three year terms, each term requires a majority board vote, and there are no term limits.
+The board of directors shall consist of no less than 5 and no more than 9 directors.
+Board members will serve one year terms, each term requires a majority board vote, and there are no term limits.

 Section 3.
 Regular Meetings

-Regular meetings of the board of directors will be held monthly.
-These meetings will be held in person, on a conference call or may be conducted virtually via email.
+Meetings of the board of directors will be held monthly.
+These meetings will be held in person, on a conference call, or may be conducted virtually via email.

 Section 4.
 Special Meetings